graze/docker-composer/README.md

 The Docker Hub image ([graze/composer](https://hub.docker.com/r/graze/composer/)) is an automated build that's also rebuilt daily to pickup any composer updates.

-The image is _only_ based of the [composer/composer](https://github.com/composer/composer) master branch, until releases (^1.0, etc.) are actively updated with security fixes.
+The image is _only_ based on the [composer/composer](https://github.com/composer/composer) master branch, until releases (^1.0, etc.) are actively updated with security fixes.